Geonovum/Testbed-sensordata/research question 2/researchQuestion2.md

 ### Recommendations

 #### RIVM API
 * Upgrade the SensorThings server to a more actively maintained implementation.
 This would likely resolve all encountered issues.
-We’ve discussed this finding with RIVM and RIVM is already planning to upgrade the server.
+We’ve discussed this finding with RIVM, and RIVM is already planning to upgrade the server.
 * Enable CORS to allow web viewers to interact directly with the API without needing a backend.
 This involves including the Access-Control-Allow-Headers: * HTTP header in every response.

 #### SensorThings standard
 * Investigate ways to standardize observed properties and/or support conversions between units of measurement.
 For example, allow the user to specify the desired unit of temperature as Fahrenheit in a query parameter and let the API take care of Celsius to Fahrenheit conversion.
 * Investigate ways to allow for internationalization (i18n).
-This can be accomplished by supporting the Accept-Language HTTP request header in line with [OGC API Common](https://docs.ogc.org/is/19-072/19-072.html#_98ff4350-10c4-454e-b5da-6802f1ad70d7).
+This can be achieved by supporting the Accept-Language HTTP request header in line with [OGC API Common](https://docs.ogc.org/is/19-072/19-072.html#_98ff4350-10c4-454e-b5da-6802f1ad70d7).